MikeDigitize/Getting_Started_With_TDD/README.md

 Who, what and why...

-Joe Bloggs needs a Euromillons lottery ball generator to use to pick the numbers when he buys a ticket.
+Joe Bloggs needs a Euromillons lottery ball generator to pick his numbers when he buys a ticket.

 ## The Spec